MarcosDanielTorres/test-tf/README.md

   host = "...COMPLETE HERE..."
 }
 ```
-It may be useful to run `docker context ls`
+It may be useful to run `docker context ls`. (sometimes the host line can be empty, it will depend on the type of docker installation, in my case I use docker-desktop and it messed up for me on Linux but not on Windows.)

 8. After step 6 just go to `localhost:8080` and optionally run `docker ps` to check the infrastructure.